Pia-Fierro/portfolio-pia/README.md

 *Developer's name, background photo and links to portfolio content about the developer, her work and contact.
 *Section about the developer history.
-*Work contect section with pictures linked to projects (projects not developed yet).
+*Work content section with pictures linked to projects (projects not developed yet).
 *Personal contact section.
 *Responsive layout that adapts to viewport.
 ```